react-voodoo/react-voodoo/readme.md

 React-voodoo takes a different approach: its engine computes **deltas** — the *change* from the previous frame — and accumulates them additively across any number of axes.
 Multiple animations on the same property simply add together.
 No ownership, no conflicts.

+The engine is built on [tween-axis](../tween-axis/README.md) and uses its WebAssembly backend for hot-path property accumulation with zero JS-boundary crossings per frame.

 This unlocks a set of features that are unique to the delta model:

 | Feature | How |